Appleton Fox Cities Kiwanis Club postpones two of four major annual fundraising events

 APPLETON, Wis.
 (WFRV) — The Appleton Fox Cities Kiwanis Club recently announced that two major fundraising events have been postponed until 2021.

-“We held on with some of our events as long as we could,” Jay Stephany, Event Planned for the Appleton Fox Cities Kiwanis Club said of the decision.
+“We held on with some of our events as long as we could,” Jay Stephany, Event Planner for the Appleton Fox Cities Kiwanis Club said of the decision.

 Stephany explained that the club could only hold on for so long before making a call.